Lorenzo outside LP Records (image LP Records/Facebook)

 To keep up with all things LP you can follow on Twitter, Facebook & Instagram.

-If you aren’t yet a subscriber to the SWH! podcast you can do so, (or simply listen) at iTunes or by RSS.
-You can also download it by clicking on the relevant link to the right of this post, or, if you want it right here, right now, you can listen on…
+If you are new round these parts there is quite a substantial back catalogue of podcasts for you to discover.
+If you aren’t yet a subscriber you can do so, (or simply listen) at iTunes, on Podbean, or by RSS (but you’ll need to have an RSS reader to do so).
+You can also download the podcast by clicking on the relevant link to the right of this post, or, if you want it right here, right now, you can listen on SoundCloud…

 ..or on YouTube: